ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 ## Safety

-* Safety is one of the most important parts of an FRC team.
+One of the most important things a FRC team can do is be safe, both on and off the field.
+However, "Safety Captain" is often seen as a useless job, as is it a thankless one.
+However, there are some things you may want to do to boost safety on your team, both over time, and immediately.

-    * Make sure people recognize that and not take it as a joke.
+Make sure people recognize that and not take it as a joke.
+The safety of the students on the team is one of, if not *the* most important things a team needs to strive for.
+You can't put a robot on the field if your build team is in the hospital because of accidents.

-    * It is* just* as important as build or electronics or other subteams.

-* Improvement is everything

-    * Make gradual changes in building a well rounded safety program.

-* Start by making a PPT on basic rules for the school environment and specific machinery

-    * Collaborate with captains from other subteams and pit crew members to show new members the works of tools and precautions needed to know

-    * Make safety quizzes that require 100% passing to demonstrate understanding
+Due to the incredibly-specific nature of *FIRST* Robotics Safety, this section will focus on a set of suggestions as to what makes a team safe, as well as what may be considered a "Road" to the Safety Award.

+### Getting Started

+The most important thing you can do is to strive for improvement, to have better safety than not only year's past, but also previous events and days.
+For example, if some of your team members forgot safety goggles at an event, make *sure* they have them before leaving for the next event.

+Some other things that may help educate and quickly bring people up to speed (allowing you to move faster on the more serious training) may include:

+* Powerpoint on existing tools.

+* Safety quiz to prove knowledge learned.

+* Training with mentor or older members of team to use said tools.

-    * Make safety contracts and rules and make sure both the parent and the student signs it (if the student/parent does not sign it, the student should not be able to participate--- check with mentor to approve of this notion)
+* Make safety contracts and rules and make sure both the parent and the student signs it.

-    * Keep records (e.g. injury records), but do not show PHI to FRC judges; it is private info.

-* Over time, start showing judges your comparison from a few years after creating a concrete program to the hectic whirlwind of what the club was like before.

-    * Progress is important.

-* As a safety captain, familiarize yourself with some of the tools used.
-That way, you can point out hazards to members and help others.
+	* Please note that this type of semi-drastic action often requires the approval of your head mentor (and usually school district.)
+Check with them before implementing such a system.

+### Improvement

+As you approach the point where you consider your team to be decently safe, consider where things may fall through the cracks and work to patch those.
+(Eg: What if you as Safety Captain aren't there for an event.)

+In addition, Safety Captains have a significant amount of responsibility, dealing with the safety of *everyone* on the team.
+In theory, a Safety Captain could tell their President or Driver they can't go on the field (likely a safety inspector would catch them first though.)

+Some middle-of-the-road difficulty things you may wish to approach might be:

 * *It may not seem like it, but you hold a lot of responsibility for the members and mentors of the team.*

     * Their safety may/may not fall back on you in some circumstances.

-* DO NOT try intimidating students/or using scare tactics; it won’t work
+* Don't teach safety via shock, fear, and intimidation will seldom work.  *Do not make them fear the tools they need to use.*

     * Teaching and making sure they understand what they’re doing and what they put themselves at risks for is key.

-* Get to know every person, even if their subteam is not in build or electronics.
+* Get to know every person, even if their subteam is not directly related to robot safety.

-    * Some people hide their injuries without telling the captain (big mistake!), you need to make sure you are able to catch when they do it and tell them not do it again.
+    * Some people hide their injuries without telling the Safety Captain.
+Make sure that they won't hide it, for both their personal health and safety, and for the image of the team.

 * Make your own team Safety Rulebook, specific with your school’s rules and regulations (if you are part of a school)

-* Teach members responsibility by having the team purchase new safety glasses for each new member (you will have to discuss this with your mentor/advisor) and telling them that the team will not buy new pairs if they are damaged or lost
+* Teach members responsibility by having the team purchase new safety glasses for each new member (you will have to discuss this with your mentor/advisor) and telling them that the team will not buy new pairs if they are damaged or lost.

 	* If the safety glasses do not have a side and upper (distance covering space from eyes to glasses) guard, they are NOT safety glasses.

-    * Prescription glasses used in daily life are NOT safety glasses
+    * Prescription glasses used in daily life are NOT safety glasses.

+### Event Safety

+The most important item you can have at an event other than your robot are your safety goggles.
+Without them, you can't enter the pits, the field, or travel in certain parts of the event.
+At World Championships in fact, Google paid for *all* visitors to have safety goggles so they could safely tour the pits.

 * Make sure to make clear distinctions between safety at school vs. at the arena